citp/privacy-policy-historical/d/di/diy/diyready.com.md

   1. that the data was collected voluntarily from individuals on website registrations and co-registrations,
   2. that the sellers have a right, under any applicable privacy statements, to transfer the data to us, and
-  3. that Survival Life has the right to send marketing offers to the individuals.
+  3. that DIY Ready has the right to send marketing offers to the individuals.